Nga Kor Ming: Political career

 Nga made his election debut and had been Perak State Assemblyman for Pantai Remis for three terms since the 1999, 2004 and 2008 General Elections.
 He became Member of Parliament for Taiping, Perak after defeating President of the People's Progressive Party (PPP), M. Kayveas with a majority of 11,298 votes in the 2008 General Election too on 8 March 2008.
-In 2008, with the formation of the Perak government by the coalition of DAP, PKR and PAS (known as Pakatan Rakyat) (PR), Nga was appointed to the state executive committee, with the portfolios of Education, Local Government, Housing and Public Transport.
-Perak had previously been ruled continuously by the Barisan Nasional (BN) (or its predecessor the Alliance) since the independence of Malaya (later Malaysia) in 1957.
+In 2008, with the formation of the Perak government by the coalition of DAP, PKR and PAS collectively known as Pakatan Rakyat (PR), Nga was appointed to the state executive committee, with the portfolios of Education, Local Government, Housing and Public Transport.
+Perak had previously been ruled continuously by the Barisan Nasional (BN) (or its predecessor the Alliance Party) since the independence of Malaya (later Malaysia) in 1957.
 In the 2013 General Election, he was reelected in the Taiping parliamentary seat and won the Perak state seat of Kepayang too.
 In the 2018 General Election, he won the Parliament for the seat of Teluk Intan by defeating the incumbent, Mah Siew Keong of BN and the Perak state seat of Aulong concurrently.

 Controversies and issues

 Racial Remarks

 In 2011, Nga Kor Ming used the term "metallic black" to describe Menteri Besar of Perak Zambry Abdul Kadir, during political rallies in Kamunting.
-Nga Kor Ming apologised for his Anti-Indian racist remarks for calling Zambry a "metallic black person".
+Nga Kor Ming apologised for his anti-Indian racist remarks for calling Zambry a "metallic black person".
 It was obvious that he was referring to Dr Zambry's skin colour of the Indians when he uttered the phrase in various speeches as seen in YouTube, which he subsequently denied.

-The apology was accepted by DAP national chairman Karpal Singh, however, it is believed that no disciplinary action was taken although DAP was known as a multi-racial party and its leaders were not known to pass racist remarks against any community or race until the racial slur by Nga Kor Ming.
+The apology was accepted by DAP National Chairman Karpal Singh, however, it is believed that no disciplinary action was taken although DAP was known as a multi-racial party and its leaders were not known to pass racist remarks against any community or race until the racial slur by Nga Kor Ming.